sonata-project/dev-kit/project/CONTRIBUTING.md

 }
 ```

 In that case, unit tests might show your deprecation notice.
-You must mark such tests with the `@group legacy` annotation,
+You must mark such tests with the `@group legacy` annotation and if need be,
-and if need be, isolate them in a new test method that can simply be removed in the non-BC PR.
+isolate them in a new test method that can simply be removed in the non-BC PR.

 Be aware that pull requests with BC breaks could be rejected
 or postponed to next major release if BC is not possible.